danielberkompas/ex_twiml/README.md

 [![Inline docs](http://inch-ci.org/github/danielberkompas/ex_twiml.svg?branch=master)](http://inch-ci.org/github/danielberkompas/extwiml)

 Generate TwiML for your [Twilio](http://twilio.com) integration, right inside Elixir!
-This is the first step toward a comprehensive Twilio integration library I'm writing for Elixir, but it can be used entirely on its own.
+Built to be used with [Telephonist](https://github.com/danielberkompas/telephonist), but it can be used entirely on its own.

 ## Installation